AustinJohnAaro/go-Bears/regx.md

 # rooyale_With_Cheese

-This tutorial will show one example of a regular expression (or regex) that was written to validate an email address.
-I will then break down the regex into it's component pieces and explain the function of each piece.
+This tutorial will show example's of a regular expression (or regex) I will next crack down the regex within it's component slice and analyze the function of each unite.

 ## Summary

 This expression uses anchors, quantifiers, character classes, grouping, and bracket expressions.
-The forward slashes at the beginning and end of the regex are there to delimit the search pattern and are not explained below as components of the regex.
+The forward slashes at the opening and end of the regex are there to specify the search pattern of the regex.
 Use the table of contents below for explanation and examples of each of these components of the regular expression above.

 ## Table of Contents